Sacred Eating: Meal Time as a Spiritual Time

 Can you think of one small step you can take today to make meal time a more leisurely and sacred time in your daily life?
 As you contemplate change, remember that no one is perfect.
 I was standing at the kitchen counter, eating a "quick" snack when the thoughts for this post raced through my head.
 There I stood, eating and scribbling notes before those notes became lost in the recesses of my mind and the rest of my day's activities.

-Eating is a spiritual experience: we are spiritual beings in a physical body, all of our experiences are spiritual, divine.
+Bottom line: Eating is a spiritual experience: we are spiritual beings in a physical body.
+All of our Earthly experiences are spiritual, divine.
 When we treat food preparation and eating from this space, we better care for our bodies.
 Choosing whole foods to nourish ourselves, right down to each and every physical body cell, is a choice we can make from a space of wellness and deep nourishment of our body, mind, and spirit.

-When we approach all life choices in this manner, making choices for wellness seems like the only way to go!
+When we approach all life choices in this manner, making choices for wellness seems like the only way to go.
+It is pure loving kindness.

 You owe it to yourself: slow down, relax, and enjoy your food.
 Discover eating again for the sacred experience it truly is.